This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 It appears to only be a problem with those that are super-sensitive.

 Dermatologists pointed out that results are likely to differ from person to person.
 Joshua Zeichner, MD, a New York dermatologist recommends patients with especially sensitive skin avoid the common laundry item.
 “Generally speaking, worsening of acne is not a problem I see from dryer sheets.
 Theoretically, however, the surfactants used in the sheets could irritate the skin in some sensitive-skinned acne patients leading to flares.”
 [Furthermore…] There are waxed on the sheets hat can rub off on clothing but it is not enough to clog pores.
 Liquid fabric softeners however do have more waxes that are left on sheets/clothing which may be more of a culprit.”
 Source

 - Since many laundry detergents already have fabric softener in them these days, adding additional fabric softener to your wash load (thus coating your clothing in it even more) could irritate your skin.

 - If you have sensitive skin or you’re already battling acne, you should skip fabric softeners and dryer sheets altogether.

 While certain smells will indeed annoy mice for a very short time, odoriferous things alone won’t keep them away.

-Therefore, the Bounce dryer sheets might work for a day or two, but then you’re just likely to have chewed up dryer sheets!
+That means the Bounce dryer sheets might work for a day or two — but then you’re just likely to have chewed up dryer sheets!

 Mice are attracted to places where light comes through.
 Period.
 That’s where they’re looking for food or a place to nest.
 Block holes and spaces that let light in, and you’ll be rid of your mice problem.